-Inside the strongly coloured flight-case there is a floating 16U rack with two 17” CRT monitors.
+Inside the strongly coloured flight-case there was a floating 16U rack with two 17” CRT monitors.
 When open, two DVD-players would hide under the Rocket Machine, positioned so that a pointed handheld controller could start both loops in a semi-synchronized way.

 As way leads onto way, other projects took my attention and the Rocket Machine was not shown as much as I would have liked it to.